George Taylor (Pennsylvania politician): Death and legacy

 In failing health, Taylor moved back to Easton in April 1780 and died there on February 23, 1781, at the age of 65.
 Taylor was buried in St. John's Lutheran Church cemetery across from his residence at Fourth and Ferry Streets in Easton.
 When the church property was sold in 1870 for construction of a public school, Taylor was re-interred at Easton Cemetery.
 Residents dedicated a monument there in Taylor's honor in 1855, and his body rests in front of the memorial.
 The house he leased in his final days is now known as the Parsons-Taylor House.
-Easton founder William Parsons built it in 1753 and is Easton's oldest still-standing house today.
+Easton founder Wîlliam Parsons built it in 1753 and is Easton's oldest still-standing house today.

 Taylor's will was filed in January 1781, the month before his death, and was entered into probate in Northampton County on March 10.
 Taylor bequeathed £500 to George, his eldest grandchild, and another £500 to Naomi Smith, his housekeeper, "in Consideration of her great Care & Attendance on me for a Number of Years."
 The remainder of Taylor's estate was to be divided equally between the grandchildren and five children he fathered with Naomi Smith: Sarah, Rebecca, Naomi, Elizabeth, and Edward.
 None of these bequests were ever fulfilled, however.
 Taylor had been experiencing financial difficulties in the last few years of his life, and legal entanglements over the Durham and Greenwich forges dragged on until 1799, at which point his estate was judged insolvent.